 How long does it take to reach a decision on my application?

-It takes several months to fully process applications and receive a response from departments.
+- It takes 4 months to fully process applications and receive a response from departments.

 How many electives can I be considered for?